liyuan-bioinfo/Spatial-DC/readme.md

 # Spatial-DC

+## deep learning-based method for deconvolution of spatial proteomics

 Spatial-DC (**S**patial-**D**igital **C**ytometry) is a robust deep learning-based method for deconvolution of spatial proteomics, involving infers cell-type composition in each spot and reconstructs spatially and cell-type resolved proteomic profiles.